Spark New Zealand Mobile: Competitors

 Spark has two mobile network competitors in the New Zealand market.

 One NZ which operates a GSM 900/1800 network since 1993, a WCDMA 2100 MHz network since 2005 and were also the first to launch a 4G LTE network in NZ.
 Vodafone, in response to Telecom's "Faster in More Places" claim, had constructed a nationwide WCDMA 900 MHz network in areas where they did not already have an existing 2100 MHz network.

 One NZ also operate a 5G network, using Band n78 in the 3.5GHz range.

-2degrees, GSM 3G 900/2100 network.
-They launched their 4G LTE service in 2014, and 5G service in February 2022.
+2degrees launched their 4G LTE service in 2014, and 5G service in February 2022.

 Spark, 2Degrees and One NZ all operate 4G networks in LTE band 3 and LTE band 28, with band 3 coverage mostly in cities and towns; band 28 available predominantly across rural towns, countryside, highways and coastal areas.
-Both Spark and One NZ have licences to provide LTE band 7 services.
+Both Spark and One NZ have licences to provide LTE band 7 services, and One NZ also operates 4G in LTE band 1.

 4G LTE Network

 "The 4G LTE coverage was initially offered to subscribers in Auckland, Wellington and Christchurch starting 12 November 2013.
 Telecom estimates that half of its smartphone network will be able to offer 4G LTE by the end of 2014."
-The frequencies that are used for LTE are 1800 MHz (LTE Band 3) initially, then additionally 700 MHz when analogue TV frequencies were retired.
+The frequencies used for LTE are 1800 MHz (LTE Band 3), and 700 MHz was added once analogue TV frequencies were retired.
 The first 4G 700 MHz (LTE Band 28) cell sites came online in areas of rural Waikato in mid 2014.
 Spark also has 2600 MHz (LTE band 7), and 2300 MHz (LTE band 40) LTE, carrier aggregation is available, with a compatible handset band 3 (1800 MHz) and band 7, band 28 and band 40 can be used simultaneously to speed up data access (available in many sites across both rural, and urban NZ).